Fabulang/stories/en/c2-living-dream.md

 "Oh my god!" squealed Grace one evening, jumping to her feet with her phone in her hand.

-"What is is, sweetheart?" said Tom, rising to her side, concerned.
+"What is it, sweetheart?" said Tom, rising to her side, concerned.

 Raj Raichand, the social media influencer billionaire, had announced a surprise gift.
 The first hundred people who had commented on his latest photo had won an eighty-day round-the-world tour on his luxury yacht, all expenses paid for two people.
 By pure chance, Grace had been the eighty-ninth person to comment -- out of seventy-thousand.